ejduwell/pipeCleaner/GitHubHelp/mdSyntaxExamples.md

 This document provides examples of common Markdown syntax that you can use in your README.md files.

-First though, before you proceed, presuming you are editing/updating your README.md/other markdown .md files on GitHub, if you haven't already, try playing with the "edit" and "preview" buttons in the upper left.
+First though, presuming you are editing/updating your README.md/other markdown .md files on "in place" directly on your GitHub (if you're not I highly recommend this), if you haven't already, try playing with the "edit" and "preview" buttons in the upper left.

 I.E. these ones: